wsgan001/tangzhenyu.github.io/_posts/paper_notes/2017-06-08-InstanceSegMSRA.md

 ## Fully Convolutional Instance-aware Semantic Segmentation

+This paper is the first one to do end-to-end instance-aware semantic segmentation.

-To achieve certain translation-variant property.
+**To achieve certain translation-variant property**
 - An FCN is applied on the whole image to generate intermediate and shared feature maps;
 - From the shared feature maps, a pooling layer warps each region of interest (ROI) into fixed-size per-ROI feature maps
 - One or more fully-connected (fc) layer(s) in the last network convert the per-ROI feature maps to per-ROI masks

-Above method have drawbacks:
+**Above method have drawbacks**
 - The ROI pooling step losses spatial details due to feature warping and resizing
 - The fc layers over-parametrize the task, without using regularization of local weight sharing.
 - The per-ROI network computation in the last step is not shared among ROIs,it is therefore slow for a large number of ROIs.